City of Lubbock releases COVID-19 vaccine clinic update

 - 3,162 vaccinations, including 1,618 first doses and 1,544 second doses administered on April 1

-According to the news release, 59,270 individuals have received their first doses of COVID-19 vaccination, and 39,764 have received their second doses through the Lubbock Public Health Department.
-As of April 1, the total number of doses administered by the Public Health Department is at 99,033 doses.
+According to the news release, 59,512 individuals have received their first doses of COVID-19 vaccination, 41,238 have received their second doses and 899 have received the Johnson & Johnson vaccine through the Lubbock Public Health Department.
+As of April 7, the total number of doses administered by the Public Health Department is 102,141.

 (0) comments